symil/lotus/README.md

 ### An important note

 This language has many unique features, many of then being related to its server/client and game aspects.
-Some are just personal taste.

-Among these features, some ended up being great and very useful.
-Some of them ended up being straight up terrible.
+Among these features, some ended up being great and very useful, some of them ended up being straight up terrible.
-Reading the rest of this section you may occasionally wonder "how the hell could anyone think this would be a good idea?".
-Hopefully you will also find a few ideas interesting.

 All in all this project is only really the first iteration towards a more complete tool that would allow anyone to turn a neat multiplayer game idea into a playable prototype within a few hours.
-It is no longer updated, but it still has the merit of setting the first foot in this very niche yet too little explored space.

 ### Project structure